rfkhmdfthy/WAAF_W_CTR/README.md

-THIS SECTORFILES CAN ONLY TO BE USED IN IVAO ATC SIMULATION.
+THIS SECTORFILES CAN ONLY BE USED IN IVAO ATC SIMULATION.

 INSTALLATION :